liyuezhao/liyuezhao.github.io/lecture-notes.md

 # Lecture Notes

-In this semester (2019 Summer), I will take notes with LaTeX​.
-Those noted can be downloaded here.
+In this semester (2019 Summer), I am taking some of my notes with LaTeX, which are available here.

 Obviously, those lecture notes will contain various mistakes.
-I will be glad if you find some and tell me about them.
+I will be glad if you find any and tell me about them.

 I will try to keep my lecture notes up to date.